Fields connecting wildlife habitats across the city’s Northern Hills remain under sustained threat from development.

-In 2021, Pinhoe Forum proposed a Ridgeline Park to connect Pinhoe’s ridge of trees not only to the city’s Valley Parks at Mincinglake, but onward to Poltimore and Clyst Valley’s Regional Park in East Devon.
-As a protected wildlife corridor across the distinctive landscape of the Northern Hills, with local accessibility and wellbeing at the core of the proposal, a Ridgeline Park would also protect the connection to an extended network of walks and trails from Exeter, including the Two Counties Way which reaches from the Devon coastline to Somerset.
+In 2021, Pinhoe Forum proposed a Ridgeline Park to connect Pinhoe’s beacon fields to Exeter’s Valley Parks at Mincinglake, also to Poltimore and the Clyst Valley Regional Park in East Devon.
+As a protected wildlife corridor across the distinctive landscape of the Northern Hills, with local accessibility and wellbeing at the core of the proposal, a Ridgeline Park would protect the connection to an extended network of walks and trails, including the Two Counties Way which reaches from the Devon coastline to Somerset.

 THE MISSING LINK: